 He has recently started his training as he wishes to participate in a Half-marathon in Japan, Osaka.
 However, along his training, he has realised that certain shoes give him pain in his heel.
-When Kien Mau heard about the Running Gait Analysis, he decided to make an appointment to meet Jordan for a RGA Assessment to determine the root cause of the pain as well as solutions for dealing with the pain.
+When Kien Mau heard about the Running Gait Analysis, he decided to make an appointment to meet our physiotherapist for a RGA Assessment to determine the root cause of the pain as well as solutions for dealing with the pain.

 Upon initial assessment, we found out that Kien Mau has a collapsed arch, thus shoes that provide too much support can potentially cause arch pain.
 After going through Running Gait Analysis, we found that Kien Mau tends to land in pronation and had several muscular imbalances which was inadvertently causing the pain in his arch.